-The estimated useful lives, residual values, and depreciation methods of assets are reviewed at the end of each fiscal year, and any changes are applied prospectively as a change in an accounting estimate.
+The estimated useful lives, residual values and depreciation methods of assets are reviewed at the end of each fiscal year, and any changes are applied prospectively as a change in an accounting estimate.

-- C. Goodwill and intangible assets (excluding leased assets) - i) Goodwill
+C. Goodwill and intangible assets (excluding right-of-use assets)

+i) Goodwill